 Image Credit: Thanks to Tourism and Events Queensland

 In addition to your ferry booking, if you bring your vehicle over to the island, you will also need a driving permit.
-Vehicle permits are $53.63 for up to one month or $270 for up to a year.
+Vehicle permits are $55.90 for up to one month or $281.40 for up to a year for the one vehicle.

 Click here to book your vehicle permits.

-Hopefully, you found this guide on exactly how to get to Moreton Island helpful.
-We’ve got plenty of other Moreton Island guides, including things to do on Moreton Island and where to camp on Moreton Island.
+Hopefully, you found this guide on exactly how to get to Moreton Island and how to get to Tangalooma helpful.
+Once you’re there, you’ll need to know where to stay, so here is a great guide on where to camp on Moreton Island.
 Or for another island experience, read our guide on how to get to Fraser Island here.